arskov26/-SQL/README.md

 # My Portfolio Projects
 This repository includes all Data Analysis projects I've ever made.
-I'm just begginer but always try to improve my own skills and know something more.
+I'm just a beginner but always try to improve my own skills and know something more.